nahuelsiemaszko/facial-expression-recognition/README.md

 5. Train the model (optional):

-- First download the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) and save it inside your project folder.
+- First, download the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) and save it inside your project folder.

-- Then delete the "model.h5" file and run:
+- Then, delete the "model.h5" file and run:

     ```bash
     python main.py